grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -memberlist.abort-if-join-fails
 [abort_if_cluster_join_fails: <boolean> | default = true]

-# If not 0, how often to rejoin the cluster.
-Occasional rejoin can help to fix
+# (advanced) If not 0, how often to rejoin the cluster.
+Occasional rejoin can
-# the cluster split issue, and is harmless otherwise.
-For example when using
+# help to fix the cluster split issue, and is harmless otherwise.
+For example
-# only few components as a seed nodes (via -memberlist.join), then it's
+# when using only few components as a seed nodes (via -memberlist.join), then
-# recommended to use rejoin.
-If -memberlist.join points to dynamic service that
+# it's recommended to use rejoin.
+If -memberlist.join points to dynamic service
-# resolves to all gossiping nodes (eg. Kubernetes headless service), then rejoin
+# that resolves to all gossiping nodes (eg. Kubernetes headless service), then
-# is not needed.
+# rejoin is not needed.
 # CLI flag: -memberlist.rejoin-interval
 [rejoin_interval: <duration> | default = 0s]

-# How long to keep LEFT ingesters in the ring.
+# (advanced) How long to keep LEFT ingesters in the ring.
 # CLI flag: -memberlist.left-ingesters-timeout
 [left_ingesters_timeout: <duration> | default = 5m]

-# Timeout for leaving memberlist cluster.
+# (advanced) Timeout for leaving memberlist cluster.
 # CLI flag: -memberlist.leave-timeout
 [leave_timeout: <duration> | default = 5s]

-# How much space to use for keeping received and sent messages in memory for
+# (advanced) How much space to use for keeping received and sent messages in
-# troubleshooting (two buffers).
+# memory for troubleshooting (two buffers).
 0 to disable.
 # CLI flag: -memberlist.message-history-buffer-bytes
 [message_history_buffer_bytes: <int> | default = 0]